K8s - Get started

 • cluster-scoped : token dedicated to access specific cluster

-A Cluster scoped token is required to use helm 3.
-This means that you need a token per cluster in your CI/CD pipelines
+A cluster-scoped token is recommended for configuring CI/CD pipelines.
+This means that you need a token per cluster in your CI/CD pipelines.

 Token lifecycle